Geometric origin of adversarial vulnerability in deep learning

-Here, we write the geometry-aware measure into a balance of two terms: the first is designed for a balance between within-class and between-class distances, expressed as the ratio calibrated to a predefined value (slightly above one); the second is a linear readout of each layer's activity for the computational purpose (e.g., classification considered here).
+Here, we write the geometry-aware measure into a balance of two terms: the first is designed for a balance between within-class and between-class distances, expressed as the ratio calibrated to a predefined value (slightly above one); the second is a linear readout of each hidden-layer activity for computational purposes (e.g., classification considered here).
+This idea allows a flexible geometric organization of hidden layers, greatly extending our previous work~\cite{Xie-2025} where only a concrete target distance is introduced, rather than the ratio here.
+Our work thus turns previous empirical observations of hierarchical nucleation~\cite{Laio-2020,Donoho-2020,He-2023} into an algorithmic control of representation geometry.
 The learning occurs in a layer-wise fashion, being local \textit{without any global} end-to-end error signal.
 After the layer-wise training of all hidden layers is completed, a final readout is trained based on the gradually disentangled representations in the deep network.
 This geometry-aware learning (GAL) thus realizes a controlled disentangling process in deep representation transformation, resembling what occurs in biological neural networks~\cite{Dicarlo-2007,Dicarlo-2012}.
-The GAL learns the semantically meaningful information from noisy data, and thus displays strong robustness against adversarial perturbation.
-The success can be explained by a Hopfield-like mechanism, thereby showing a promising angle toward understanding robust learning in both artificial and biological neural networks.
+The GAL learns semantically meaningful information from noisy data and thus displays strong robustness against adversarial perturbation, which can be explained by a bottom-up theoretical model and further shares the same broken power-law in neural response of biological vision systems~\cite{Pillow-2025}, thereby showing a promising angle toward understanding robust learning in both artificial and biological neural networks.

 \textit{Geometry-aware deep learning setting.}--- We consider classification tasks and employ an $L$-layer deep fully connected neural network [Fig.~\ref{workflow}(a)].
-Let $N_l$ denote the dimensionality of the hidden representation $\h_l$ at the layer $l$, and $\w_l$ denotes the weight matrix connecting layer $l-1$ to layer $l$.
+Let $N_l$ denote the dimensionality of the hidden representation $\h_l$ at the layer $l$, and $\w_l$ denote the weight matrix connecting layer $l-1$ to layer $l$.
 The layer-wise transformation is defined as $\h_l = \phi(\w_l^\top \h_{l-1})$, where $\phi(\cdot)$ is a nonlinear activation function, chosen to be tanh in the following.